oceanprotocol/docs/discover/faq.md

 <summary>Is there a way to check the duration and amounts of veOCEAN locked on-chain for all wallets?</summary>

 Yes, this information is available.
 Indeed, there is a technical aspect involved.
 You'll need to have some technical knowledge because you'll be required to query our subgraph.
 You can find a working example in our [documentation](https://docs.oceanprotocol.com/developers/subgraph/get-veocean-stats#get-the-veocean-holders-list).
 Feel free to run the script by clicking on the "run" button.
+  (if this is already included in our docs, then imo we dont need to make a specific question out of it in the docs)
 </details>

 <details>